NIWS slider

 If an investor wants to identify the trading opportunity, a single candlestick is enough, but if he wants to make an effective trading decision, multiple candlesticks are formed.

 In engulfing, two candles form a pattern.
 The first candle is a small body.
-And the second candle is a tall body that engulfs the first candle's body completely.
+The second candle is a tall body that engulfs the first candle's body.

 You can understand this with an image.